brunomeira/python-power-dialer/README.md

 | failed | A failed call between a client and an agent.
 They can be picked up by an any agent for a call | failed -> called

 ## States - Agent
 Each agent has their proper state.
+Transitions to own state to not raise an exception

 | State | Explanation | Transitions |
 |--|--|--|
 | online | Agents that are online can start calls  | online -> offline